Physics questions and answers for class 9 cbse icse –

 (i) When a force is applied through the free end of the spring balance A the reading on the spring balance A is 20 gwt.
 What will be the reading shown by the spring balance B ?

 If a balloon is filled with air and its mouth untied, air is released from its mouth in the downward direction.
 Write the other observations made by you.
 Justify your

 (i) Spring balance B will also show 20 gwt.

-(b) It is observed that the balloon moves in the upward direction as air comes out from the balloon.
+(b) It is observed that the balloon moves in an upward direction as air comes out from the balloon.
 As the air comes out in the downward direction, it performs an action in the downward direction.
-As a result there will be a reaction (equal in magnitude but opposite in direction) in the form of upward motion of the baloon.
+As a result, there will be a reaction (equal in magnitude but opposite in direction) in the form of upward motion of the balloon.

 many more questions are coming …watch this place

 physics problems with ready solutions-class 9 (link below)